Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

-The time used for each multiproduct time-step is $0.4$ with the density sampled after each multiproduct evolution.
+In order to have sufficient sampling for the potential inversion, the time used for each multiproduct time-step is $0.4$ with the density sampled after each multiproduct evolution.
+This time-step provided a good trade-off between measurement requirements and the ability to reconstruct the full density evolution.
+A shorter time-step would increase the measurement requirements but also increase the accuracy of the reconstructed density evolution.
+Longer time-steps would decrease the measurement requirements but make it more difficult to reconstruct the exact density evolution.
 For the purposes of this work, the density is calculated by obtaining the full frequency distribution.
-But on future fault-tolerant devices, the density should be measured simultaneously using the method outlined in Ref \cite{Babush2023}.
+But on future fault-tolerant devices, the density should be measured simultaneously using the method outlined in reference \citenum{Babush2023}.
 For this test, we assume that the one-body RDM has been measured exactly with perfect state preparation.
-On a quantum computer, the simplest method one can use to calculate each element of the one-body RDM is using a Hadamard test with the unitary operation that takes $x_i->x_j$.
-For example, a four-element grid with two qubits $\left<\psi\big|a_0^{\dagger}a_3\big|\psi\right>$ uses the unitary $X_0 X_1$ in the Hadamard test as $0$ corresponds to bitstring $00$ and $3$ corresponds to bitstring $11$.
-However, the method of Ref \citenum{Babush2023} will most certainly be what is used in practice to measure the RDM as it has better scaling.
-That being said, it may also be true that the prefactor of some of the methods outlined in Ref \citenum{Babush2023} may overwhelm the optimal scaling as was shown for measuring the density in Ref. \citenum{Yang2021}.
+As we are using first-quantization to represent the system, each basis function on a grid is represented as a bitstring $b$ such that the wavefunction is $\sum_b c_b \left|b\right\rangle$, where the anti-symmetric nature is enforced on the coefficients $c_b$ themselves.\cite{Babush2023} Since we are using $32$ basis functions, we require $5$ qubits to represent each electron or $10$ qubits for this 2-electron system.
+On a quantum computer, the simplest method one can use to calculate each element of the one-body RDM is using a Hadamard test with the unitary operation that takes $i\rightarrow j$ where $i,j$ are bitstrings.
+For example, $\left<\psi\big|a_0^{\dagger}a_3\big|\psi\right>$ uses the unitary $X_0 X_1$ in the Hadamard test as $0$ corresponds to bitstring $00000$ and $3$ corresponds to bitstring $11000$.
+Assuming that either $00000$ or $11000$ was measured in the basis state register.
+The same unitary could also measure any $00lkm \rightarrow 11lkm$ transition element depending on the measurements of the binary values $l,k,m$.
+Although this method works, the more efficient method developed in reference \citenum{Babush2023} will probably be what is used in practice to measure the RDM as it has better scaling.
+That being said, the prefactor of more advanced measurement techniques may overwhelm the optimal scaling as was shown when measuring the density in reference \citenum{Yang2021}.

-\subsection{Obtaining the 2nd derivative of the density}
+\subsubsection{Obtaining the 2nd derivative of the density}